 Amazon

-- Pros: Fast shipping (Prime), easy returns
+- Pros: Fast Prime shipping, easy returns policy

-- Cons: Inconsistent stock, potential scalpers
+- Cons: Inconsistent stock during launch windows, potential scalper listings

-- Benefits: 5% back with Amazon card
+- Benefits: 5% cashback with Amazon credit card

 Newegg

-- Pros: Tech-focused, bundle deals
+- Pros: Tech-focused retailer, bundle deals available

-- Cons: Stricter return policies
+- Cons: Stricter return policies than Amazon

-- Benefits: Frequent promo codes, combos
+- Benefits: Frequent promo codes and combo discounts

 Micro Center (In-Store)

-- Cons: Limited locations (25 US stores)
+- Cons: Limited to 25 US store locations

-- Benefits: Bundle discounts, open-box deals
+- Benefits: Bundle discounts and open-box deals

 International Options: